-The calf is comprised of bones, muscles and tendons that work together to keep it functional and stable.
-The major muscle of the calf is called the Gastrocnemius.
+The calf is composed of bones, muscles, and tendons that work together to keep it functional and stable.
+The major muscle of the calf is called the gastrocnemius.
 This muscle is located in the top half of the calf and is sometimes visible from the outside.

 A strain to the muscle is different from a sprain.
 Sprains are characterized by damage to ligaments, which connect bone to bone.
 This can be in the form of a tear or simply overstretched muscle.
 Sprains can influence the stability of a joint by loosening the connection between two major parts of it.

 Strains are characterized by damage to muscle or tendons.
 These soft tissues may be torn or overstretched.
 A strain can occur as a result of misuse or overuse.
 Repetitive motions are a common reason why strains occur, though they may occur due to being bent or overexerted.
 Some individuals have muscle strain after using the muscles in an unfamiliar way during exercise or other activity.
 Strains are also sometimes referred to as a “pulled” muscle.